Ten Forex Trading Rules Before Made Trading Decisions That You Should Understand

 Know The Confirming Signs : Include volume and open interest.
 Volume and open interest are important confirming indicators in futures markets.
 Volume precedes price.
 It’s important to ensure that heavier volume is taking place in the direction of the prevailing trend.
 In an uptrend, heavier volume should be seen on up days.
 Rising open interest confirms that new money is supporting the prevailing trend.
 Declining open interest is often a warning that the trend is near completion.
 A solid price uptrend should be accompanied by rising volume and rising open interest.

 If we follow this simple ten forex trading rules above, i think we can get success in forex.
-It’s very logic to trend with a right trend if we follow major trend from big timeframe like daily, it will give us a big reward than loss of trading.
+It’s very logic to trend with a right trend if we follow major trend from big time frame like daily, it will give us a big reward than loss of trading.
 More over if we can understanding market movement based major reversal candlestick patterns confirmation which is read from strong support resistance levels from four hour time frame or daily time frame.
 It will give us a accuracy of trading.
-And use the right broker too like

-, and don’t using high laverage, maximum laverage is only 1:500, never use 1:1000 laverage, because it’s fake and can cheating in our margin calculation.
+Never using high laverage, maximum laverage is only 1:500, never use 1:1000 laverage, because it’s fake and can cheating in our margin calculation.
+And write you trading journal to back-test your trading strategy, is it accurate enough or not ?